-Reusable To-Go Containers: Students assess the viability of a reusable take out container in campus dining halls.
+Reusable To-Go Containers: Students assessed the viability of a reusable take out container in campus dining halls.

-Climate Change Opinions: Students survey classmates to identify a correlation between climate change belief, area of study and personal action.
+Climate Change Opinions: Students surveyed classmates to identify a correlation between climate change belief, area of study, and personal action.

 The Effects of College Recreational: Students studied the effects of unregulated human waste disposal on near by soil and stream health.

-Solar farm vs. field cover: Does what you build a solar farm on change the systems energy out put?
-According to this study, no. weather a field or a gray top roof, solar panels preform about the same.
+Solar Farm vs. Field Cover: Does what you build a solar farm on change the systems energy output?
+According to this study, no. Whether a field or a gray top roof, solar panels preform about the same.